open-ephys/ONI/source/hw-spec/devices/index.rst

 a digital communication interface), something programmed within the firmware to emulate this (e.g. a digital logic module on an FPGA) or a purely internal data source (e.g. a controller based digital logic module that generates system status reports).
-A device MUST expose the following :ref:`communication channels
+A device exposes the following :ref:`communication channels
 <com-channels>`:

 - A REQUIRED register interface